krish-k1301/f1-dnf-predictor/README.md

 Made by **Krish Kubadia**

 I like building things with ML, but more importantly, understanding *why* they work.
-Big F1 fan — especially the strategy, chaos, and everything that happens off-camera.
+Big F1 fan, especially the strategy, chaos, and everything that happens off-camera.

 ---

 ## If you found this interesting

-Give it a star — or feel free to suggest improvements.
+Give it a star - or feel free to suggest improvements.